 Overcoming the emotional pain of past trauma is essential to recovery.
-Addressing the underlying mental health issues that have contributed to addiction facilitates the healing process, helps prevents relapse and restores a connection with God.
+Addressing the underlying mental health issues that have contributed to addiction facilitates the healing process and helps prevent relapse.
 At AARC, we offer a groundbreaking therapy that has produced transformative results, sometimes in just a few sessions.
 Eye Movement Desensitization and Reprocessing Therapy (EMDR therapy) is an integrative psychotherapy that uses a series of rapid eye movements and standardized protocols to treat post-traumatic stress disorder (PTSD), anxiety, panic disorder, depression and emotional trauma.

 EMDR Therapy for PTSD

 The U.S. Department of Veterans Affairs, the American Psychiatric Association and the International Society for Traumatic Stress Studies recommend EMDR therapy for PTSD.
 Heavily researched and proven effective for the past thirty years, experts believe that EMDR therapy is a powerful tool that works to stimulate the brain to release negative emotions and alleviate emotional blockages that have somehow become “stuck”.